Dental X-rays can detect oral health problems that the naked eye cannot see.

 Depending on your oral history, dental x-rays are usually taken every six months or every year.
 Children and teenagers, however, may need to have them taken more frequently.

 If you can’t remember the last time you’ve had dental x-rays or have never had them done before, it may be time.
-Schedule an appointment with Desert Ridge Dental today.
+REQUEST A CONSULTATION with Desert Ridge Dental today.